CityUHK-CALAS/cityuhk-calas.github.io/content/authors/Jerry ZHANG/_index.md

   - PhD Students
 ---

-Mr. Zekai Zhang received his B.Eng degree from University College London (UCL) in UK.
+Mr. Zekai Zhang(Jerry ZHANG) received his B.Eng degree from University College London (UCL) in UK.
 He is a visiting student studying Electronic and Electrical Engineering since June 2021 in the CALAS group, and he is now a Ph.D. student in the Department of Electrical Engineering at the City University of Hong Kong under the supervision of Prof. Ray C. C. Cheung.